skamithi/ignite-ansible-demo/README.md

 # ignite-ansible-demo
-Palo Alto Address Object Management Using Ansible

 This Git repository provides a demo of Palo Alto Address Object Management using Ansible.
+The presentation associated with this demo is titled
+"Firewall Automation Basics and Best Practises" and was presented in May 2018.

 ## Prerequisites